tsdev/spinw/docs/pages/spinw/spinw.coupling.md

   sidebar: sw_sidebar, permalink: spinw_coupling.html, folder: spinw, mathjax: 'true'}

 ---
-Stores the list of spin-spin couplings.
 Sub fields are:
   dl      distance between the unit cells of two interacting
-          spins, stored in a 3 x nCoupling matrix atom1   first magnetic atom, pointing to the list of magnetic atoms in [spinw](spinw.html).matom list, stored in a 1 x nCoupling vector atom2   second magnetic atom, stored in a  1 x nCoupling vector
+          spins, stored in a 3 x nCoupling matrix atom1   first magnetic atom, pointing to the list of magnetic atoms in spinw.matom list, stored in a 1 x nCoupling vector atom2   second magnetic atom, stored in a  1 x nCoupling vector